 Beginning in late spring and early summer, clusters of delicate blooms open in umbrella-like fashion in red, pink or white.
 Because a single bush can produce many flowers, a hillside of blooming mountain laurel looks spectacular.
 Each year, nature lovers from Allentown to Waterford head to the mountains to catch the Pennsylvania state flower in bloom.

-Despite its popularity, the mountain laurel wasn’t a shoe-in as the Pennsylvania state flower.
-When the issue was discussed in the 1930s, the Pennsylvania General Assembly was so in doubt about which flower should represent the state that it sent the governor bills naming two different flowers as Pennsylvania’s favorite: the mountain laurel and the pink azalea.
-In the end, then Gov. Gifford Pinchot (and, according to some accounts, his wife) chose the mountain laurel.
-Today, no doubt Pennsylvanians everywhere are glad he did.
+Despite its popularity, the Mountain Laurel wasn’t originally a shoo-in as the Pennsylvania state flower.
+When the issue was discussed in the 1930s, the Pennsylvania General Assembly was so in doubt about which flower should represent the state that it sent the Governor bills naming two different flowers as Pennsylvania’s favorite: the Mountain Laurel and the Pink Azalea.
+In the end, then Gov. Gifford Pinchot (and, according to some accounts, his wife) ultimately chose the Mountain Laurel.
+Today, there’s no doubt Pennsylvanians everywhere are glad he did.